WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 If Tor is not already installed, then it is accessed automatically from within Wasabi.
 This means that by default, all network communication is secured from outside snooping and the IP address is hidden.

-Wasabi has a client-backend design that does not compromise user privacy.
+Wasabi uses block filters, which do not compromise user privacy.
 Meaning that even without using a full node the user stays private.
-The Wasabi indexer (backend) sends a block filter of all the transactions in each block to all the clients.
+The Wasabi client fetches the block filters from the Bitcoin P2P network.
 Then, users check locally if the block contains any transactions with their addresses.
 If not, then the filter is stored for later reference, and no block is downloaded.
 However, if there is a user transaction in that block, then Wasabi requests the block from a random Bitcoin P2P node.